The ritual Year Workshops

 This workshop is where artists and makers begin to visualise and formulate their concepts externally, before committing to more laborious and expensive 3D outcomes.
 The course emphasises mark-making skills as the key to effective creative communication.
 You'll study illustration and develop your unique artistic voice through a diverse exploration of multimedia, drawing, and various mark-making techniques.

-Arriving April 23rd 2026
+Date: April 23rd 2026

 Time: 6-9pm